neilcharles/geoviz/README.md

 mosaic_uk_grid("path/to/grid/data/")  #ONLY RUN THIS ONCE TO CREATE THE WHOLE UK MOSAIC RASTER.
 IT WILL BE SLOW.
 ```

+If you find you run out of memory and can't build the UK raster, have a look at [this issue](https://github.com/neilcharles/geoviz/issues/1).

 Load the merged raster file

 ```R